 Want to create a startup but need some inspiration?
 Here are our top tips for coming up with the ideal product or service.

 - The best startup ideas are the ones that identify a problem and solve it.
-Take for example, file-hosting service Dropbox.
-Founder Drew Houston was on a bus trip and wanted to do some work on the way, but realised he didn’t have his USB memory stick on him.
+Take, for example, the file-hosting service Dropbox.
+Founder Drew Houston was on a bus trip and wanted to do some work on the way, but realized he didn’t have his USB memory stick on him.
 Frustrated, he then started writing the code that would lead to the creation of Dropbox.